-25 Abstract.
+Abstract.
 The variability of the South Atlantic meridional overturning circulation and meridional heat transport measured across 34.5°S during 2013-2017 differs significantly between observational and ocean reanalysis estimates.
-Variability in an ocean reanalysis ensemble and an eddy-resolving reanalysis is similar to an altimeterbased estimate, but smaller than energy-budget and mooring-based estimates.
-Over 1993-2020, there is no longterm trend in the ensemble-mean overturning and heat transport, although there are inter-model differences, 30 whereas the altimeter-based and energy-budget estimate transports increase over this period.
+Variability in an ocean reanalysis ensemble and an eddy-resolving reanalysis is similar to an altimeter-based estimate, but smaller than energy-budget and mooring-based estimates.
+Over 1993-2020, there is no long-term trend in the ensemble-mean overturning and heat transport, although there are inter-model differences, whereas the altimeter-based and energy-budget estimate transports increase over this period.
 Time-mean overturning volume transport (and the depth of maximum overturning) across 34.5°S in the ensemble and observations are similar, whereas the corresponding mean heat transports differ by up to 0.3 PW.
 The seasonal cycle of these transports varies between estimates, due to differences in the methods for estimating the geostrophic flow and the sampling characteristics of the observational approaches.
-The baroclinic, barotropic and Ekman 35 MOC components tend to augment each other in mooring-based estimates, whereas in other estimates they tend to oppose each other so the monthly-mean, inter-annual and seasonal MOC anomalies have a greater magnitude in the mooring-based estimates.
 Thus, the mean and variation of real world South Atlantic transports, and the amplitude of their fluctuations, are still uncertain.
-Ocean reanalyses are useful tools to identify and understand the source of these differences and the mechanisms that control volume and heat transport variability in the South 40 Atlantic, a region critical for determining the global overturning pathways and inter-basin transports.
+Ocean reanalyses may be useful tools to understand these differences and the mechanisms that control volume and heat transport variability in the South Atlantic, a region critical for determining the global overturning pathways and inter-basin transports.

-Short Summary.
+40 Short Summary.
 We use ocean reanalyses, in which ocean models are combined with observations, to infer past changes in ocean circulation and heat transport in the South Atlantic.
 Comparing these estimates with other observation-based estimates, we find differences in their trends, variability, and mean heat transport, but closer agreement in their mean overturning strength.
-Ocean reanalyses can help us understand the cause of these differences, which could improve estimates of ocean transports in this region.
+Ocean reanalyses could help us understand the cause of these differences and thus improve estimates of ocean transports in this region.